-In 2015 I will teach a new module on Wagner's The Valkyrie.
+In 2015 I taught a new module on Wagner's The Valkyrie.
 This opera, the second in the Ring cycle, concerns the Valkyrie Bruennhilde, daughter of the gods Wotan and Erda.
 In Act II she comes to a new understanding of love and turns against her father for the first time in her life.
 As a punishment she is abandoned by her father and deprived of her divinity (the end of Act III which depicts this is one of the most moving scenes in all opera).
 Her 'incarnation' sets in place a series of events which leads to her atoning death at the end of the cycle (Twilight of the gods).
 As well as being (what I consider) a Christian allegory this art-work, with its portrayal of passionate and sacrificial love, not only questions many of our 'bourgeois' values but also addresses a whole series of theological and ethical issues relevant to Christian theology.

 Doing Theology with Richard Wagner (years 2 and 3 and MA)

 This is a module I taught in 2010-14 where we studied Wagner's last stage work, Parsifal, considering how we can do theology by studying the drama of this sublime work and the intricate interaction of words and music.